 - Raise awareness of Kleefstra syndrome and its effect on the individual and their families.

-- To host bi-annual conferences for families and interested professionals, to learn more about Kleefstra syndrome.
+- To host regular conferences for families and interested professionals, to learn more about Kleefstra syndrome.

 - To host or support social gatherings, offering the opportunity to link families.

 - To provide and maintain a central resource and point of contact for anyone who has an interest in Kleefstra syndrome.